Deaths at Angola prompted strip searches, but data points away from inmates, visitors as source of contraband

 “No dignity.
 Like we nobody.”

-For Muhammad, the rash of searches has left a mark, partly because he believes that his documents may be the key to his freedom.
+For Muhammad, the rash of searches has left a mark, partly because each new search team roots through foot lockers and tosses contents and paper all around.
+That was torture for Muhammad, who believes that his documents are the key to his freedom.
 “It took days to put my papers back in order.
 Like putting a puzzle back together,” he said.
 “So when the shakedown crew showed up again, my mind started racing.
 I have precious documents that I have organized.
 I have my mother’s funeral program.
 And they throw everyone’s papers all over, they bunch it all up.
 If someone left a cup of coffee nearby, that might be spilled on your papers too.”

 In his foot-locker, along with his court paperwork, he keeps a copy of some prison policies, including Department Regulation No. OP-A-8, which governs “searches of offenders.”
 The regulation specifies that “strip searches shall be conducted in a respectful and dignified manner.”

-To him, the shakedown on February 2 not only defied those regulations, it also felt dehumanizing in a new way.
+To him, the shakedown on February 2 not only defied those regulations, it also felt dehumanizing in a new way, that he experienced before during his 30-year stint.

 “It was what we’ve read about or seen on TV.
 Like we were on a slave lot, where people could tell a man to open his mouth, take off his clothes and examine his body.
 No dignity.
 Like we nobody,” he said.